-Ravikiran's melharmonic creations include original compositions (and arrangements of traditional Indian pieces) for full-scale symphonies, smaller classical/jazz ensembles as well as Caprices for soloists which have been critically considered to be "in the Paganini-orbit".
+Ravikiran's Melharmonic creations include original compositions and arrangements for full-scale symphonies, smaller classical/jazz ensembles as well as Caprices for soloists.
+He has also introduced Melharmony in USA School Districts through compositions for their orchestras.

 The fundamental aims of Melharmony are: